 To rename Core Audio inputs and outputs

-2. Open the LUNA Sidebar by clicking the UA diamond logo on the left of the screen, then clicking Settings, or choose LUNA > Preferences from the app menu.
+- Open the LUNA Sidebar by clicking the three dots on the left of the screen, then clicking Settings, or choose LUNA > Settings from the app menu.

 If you start LUNA without an Apollo connected, LUNA automatically starts in Core Audio mode.
 If you have an Apollo connected, but want to use LUNA in Core Audio mode, follow this procedure.